Burgerstein

 Omega-3 fatty acids

-Due to their good safety profile, omega-3 fatty acids offer themselves as a therapeutic option for a very wide range of indications, either as monotherapy or in addition to pharmacotherapy.
+Due to their good safety profile, omega-3 fatty acids are a therapeutic option for many indications, either as monotherapy or as a supplement to pharmacotherapy.
 Read more here.

 read more